androidthings/sample-googleassistant/README.md

 - Try the assistant demo:

   - Press the button: recording starts.
   - Ask a question in the microphone.
-  - Release the button: recording stops.
+After your question is finished, recording will end.
   - The Google Assistant answer should playback on the speaker.

 ## License